tryAGI/LangChain/usingBedrock.md

 # AWS Access
 First, you need to configure your AWS access.
-You can do this several way but here we're going to show you how to do that with a AWS Profile or Access Key ID and Secret Access Key.
+You can do this several ways, but here we're going to show you how to do that with an AWS Profile or Access Key ID and Secret Access Key.

 ## Installation